 Currently, most EV charging is unoptimized, meaning that power demand peaks when cars are plugged in to charge in the evening.
 By 2030, 40% of vehicles will be able to smart charge, utilizing cheap power to charge overnight.
 This extra demand will double the average overnight price.

 Around 20% of vehicles will also feature vehicle-to-grid technology, allowing them to discharge into the grid during the evening peak and compete with grid-scale BESS.
-However, the remaining 20% of unoptimized vehicles offset the price impact here.
+However, the remaining 20% of unoptimized vehicles offset most of the price impact here.

 Heat pump demand driven by real-time weather conditions